On Zarankiewicz's Problem for Intersection Hypergraphs of Geometric Objects: Introduction

 It is somewhat surprising that the power of $\log n$ in the bound does not depend on $r$.
 Showing this is the most complex part of our proof, which uses biclique covers~\cite{CES83} and a non-standard inductive argument.

 \textbf{Intersection hypergraphs of pseudo-discs.} Our second main result concerns intersection hypergraphs of pseudo-discs.
 A family of simple Jordan regions in the plane is called \emph{a family of pseudo-discs} if the boundaries of every two regions intersect at most twice.
 For technical reasons, it is convenient to assume that the pseudo-discs are $y$-monotone, namely, that the intersection of any vertical line with a region from the family is either empty or an interval.
-In addition, we assume that the pseudo-discs are in general position, namely, no three boundaries intersect in a point. \begin{theorem} Let $r,t \geq 2$, and let $H$ be the intersection hypergraph of families $A_1, \ldots, A_r$ of $n$ $y$-monotone pseudo-discs in general position in the plane.
-If $H$ is $K_{t,\ldots,t}^r$-free, then $|\E(H)|=O_r(t^6 n^{r-1} (\log n)^{r-2} )$. \end{theorem} This result is obviously sharp up to a factor of $O(t^5 (\log n)^{r-2})$.
-Our proof builds upon the upper bound for Zarankiewicz's problem for intersection graphs of two families of pseudo-discs obtained in~\cite{KellerS24}, and uses geometric properties of pseudo-discs and shallow cuttings~\cite{Mat92}.
+In addition, we assume that the pseudo-discs are in general position, namely, no three boundaries intersect in a point.\footnote{We note that in the preliminary version of this paper, published at SoCG 2025~\cite{CKS25}, the term $t^6$ appeared in the bound instead of $t$.
+The improvement to the optimal term $t$ stems from using the recent result of Hunter, Milojevi\'{c}, Tomon and Sudakov~\cite{HMTS25} for Zarankiewicz's problem for intersection graphs of pseudo-discs.} \begin{theorem} Let $r,t \geq 2$, and let $H$ be the intersection hypergraph of families $A_1, \ldots, A_r$ of $n$ $y$-monotone pseudo-discs in general position in the plane.
+If $H$ is $K_{t,\ldots,t}^r$-free, then $|\E(H)|=O_r(t n^{r-1} (\log n)^{r-2} )$. \end{theorem} This result is obviously sharp up to a factor of $O((\log n)^{r-2})$.
+Our proof builds upon the upper bound for Zarankiewicz's problem for intersection graphs of two families of pseudo-discs obtained in~\cite{HMTS25}, and uses geometric properties of pseudo-discs and shallow cuttings~\cite{Mat92}.
 As general intersection hypergraphs of pseudo-discs have no algebraic structure, no improvement of the 60-year-old $O(n^{r-\frac{1}{t^{r-1}}})$ bound of Erd\H{o}s~\cite{Erdos64} was known in this setting.
 Furthermore, in the special case of discs whose semialgebraic structure allows applying the previous algebraic works, our result improves over the best known previous result of Tidor and Yu~\cite{TY24} by a factor of $\tilde{\Omega}(n^{\frac{2r-2}{3r-2}})$.

+We conjecture that the right bound is $O_r(tn^{r-1})$.
+As we show below, such a bound would follow if one can prove an optimal bound for the lopsided Zarankiewicz's problem for intersection graphs of pseudo-discs.
+An optimal bound for the symmetric version of this problem was recently obtained by Hunter, Milojevi\'{c}, Tomon and Sudakov~\cite[Thm.~1.6]{HMTS25}.